 The National Cabinet considered and endorsed the "National Principles for the Resumption of Sport and Recreation Activities", which had been developed by the Australian Health Protection Principal Committee.
-These Principles help provide a pathway for a staged return of community and professional sport and recreation activities without compromising the health of individuals or the community.
-In addition, the National Cabinet agreed that the "Framework for Rebooting Sport in a COVID-19 Environment", which had been developed by the Australian Institute of Sport, provided a guide to the staged resumption of sport and recreation in Australia.
+These Principles help provide a pathway for a staged return of community and professional sport and recreation Sport in a COVID-19 Environment", which had been developed by the Australian Institute of Sport, provided a guide to the staged resumption of sport and recreation in Australia.

-13 June 2020
+June 2020

-The NSW Government has announced a further easing of restrictions from Saturday 13 June including:
+The NSW Government announced the progressive easing of restrictions, with the consequence that, from Saturday 13 June 2020:

-- The number of people allowed to visit homes increased from 5 to 20 - The number of people allowed to gather outdoors increased from 10 to 20 - The number of people permitted in classes and group bookings in indoor recreation facilities increased from 10 to 20
+- The number of people allowed to visit homes increased from 5 to 20; - The number of people allowed to gather outdoors increased from 10-20; and - The number of people permitted in classes and group booking in indoor recreation facilities increased from 10-20